UK invoice checklist for service businesses

 - Add bank transfer instructions

-Joqiva stores your VAT registered status, VAT number and VAT settings so invoice totals and labels follow your workspace settings.
+Joqiva can store your VAT status, VAT number and invoice settings so your invoice labels and totals stay consistent.

 BUSINESS DETAILS